CavalryHill/enlighten-mycroft-va/README.md

 2. Use `sudo chown www-data:www-data html -R` in directory `/var/www` to give the Apache permission to read the folder, or there will be a blank webpage.
 3. the new website should be host on <DEVICE_IP>:80.  ![image](https://github.com/CavalryHill/enlighten-mycroft-va/assets/92420621/d13c259b-9474-4ba0-aca1-b9eb98dfe72f)
 4. Follow the steps then install nextcloud.
-5. Get youself a nice drink and dessert and watch a movie, just don't close the long-awaiting installation.
+5. Get youself a nice drink and dessert to watch a movie, just don't close the long-awaiting installation.
 6. After installation for file storage is done, it will ask you if other functions is needed, let's just skip them.  ![image](https://github.com/CavalryHill/enlighten-mycroft-va/assets/92420621/4c64c971-86bb-4ffa-8910-02481425b809)
 7. Hurrah, we've settled our own cloud storage in the Raspberry Pi now.  ![image](https://github.com/CavalryHill/enlighten-mycroft-va/assets/92420621/df6b0aef-3087-4072-8a40-56c226c24007)